WATCH: ‘I just wanted to go on a run’: Cougar stalks, pounces at man in a Utah canyon

 PROVO, Utah (ABC4 News) – A harrowing experience for one Utah man in Slate Canyon near Provo, Utah has the world talking.

-In a post on social media by Kyle Burgess, username @kunkyle, the hiker records an experience that would stop most in their tracks, even Burgess himself mentioned in the post that he thought he “was done for”.
+In a post on social media by Kyle Burgess, username @kunkyle on Instagram, the hiker records an experience that would stop most in their tracks, even Burgess himself mentioned in the post that he thought he “was done for.”

 Burgess repeatedly yells and makes roaring sounds in an attempt to scare the cougar off, but the cougar continues to pursue the man, albeit it at somewhat of a distance.